Quick rules

 Local proxies (LM Studio, vLLM, LiteLLM, etc.)

-Example (OpenAI‑compatible):- For custom providers,
+For custom providers,

-reasoning,input,cost,contextWindow, andmaxTokensare optional.
+reasoning, input, cost, contextWindow, and maxTokens are optional.
 When omitted, OpenClaw defaults to:reasoning: falseinput: ["text"]cost: { input: 0, output: 0, cacheRead: 0, cacheWrite: 0 }contextWindow: 200000maxTokens: 8192

 - For

-api: "openai-completions"on non-native endpoints (any non-emptybaseUrlwhose host is notapi.openai.com), OpenClaw forcescompat.supportsDeveloperRole: falseto avoid provider 400 errors for unsupporteddeveloperroles. - Proxy-style OpenAI-compatible routes also skip native OpenAI-only request
+api: "openai-completions"on non-native endpoints (any non-emptybaseUrlwhose host is notapi.openai.com), OpenClaw forcescompat.supportsDeveloperRole: falseto avoid provider 400 errors for unsupporteddeveloperroles. - Proxy-style OpenAI-compatible routes also skip native OpenAI-only request shaping: no

 baseUrlis empty/omitted, OpenClaw keeps the default OpenAI behavior (which resolves toapi.openai.com). - For safety, an explicit

-compat.supportsDeveloperRole: trueis still overridden on non-nativeopenai-completionsendpoints.
+compat.supportsDeveloperRole: trueis still overridden on non-nativeopenai-completionsendpoints. - For

 CLI examples